maksiksq/chaos-abyss/manualArticles/naming.md

 Do you need a name for a character, a place or a nickname?

-Have you played Undertale or Deltarune?

-Have you ever thought to yourself like:
+Have you ever like played Undertale or Deltarune and thought to yourself like:<br>
 Damn, Toriel - Tutoriel, Chara - Character, Tenna - almost like Antenna...

 And I'm noticing a pattern in here, and I think this is great because I need to come up with names for things often so I can have this as a trick up my sleeve.
 Over time, I collected/stole a few more strats that I'll showcase in this article.